coky-t/owasp-istg-ja/Document/src/03_test_cases/physical_interfaces/README.md

 **対応策**

-Proper authorization checks need to be implemented, which ensure that access to restricted functionalities is only possible for individuals with the required logical access levels.
+Proper authorization checks need to be implemented, which ensure that access to restricted functionalities is only possible for individuals with the required access levels.

 **参考情報**